notionparallax/blog/_posts/2021-02-16-futurecards.md

     - add a prompt for the players
     - And maybe another one too
 card_type: future_tech
+meta:
+    sources:
+        - source_comment: Who wrote this card?
+Who are you?
+          source_link: If you pulled it from somewhere else, ref that here
+          update_date: 2021-02-20 #an iso date
+        - source_comment: Who updated this card?
+Who are you?
+          source_link: #leave it blank if you like
+          update_date: 2021-02-20 #an iso date
 ```

 Save the file as `The name of the card.yaml` and either [💌email](mailto:ben@notionparallax.co.uk) it to me, or make PR against the repo.
 (I'd go with email for the moment, until this game gets it's own repo; my blog is a huge download.)